Is your birthing center right for me?

 Yes, we have both OB/GYNs and MFMs (maternal-fetal medicine) physicians with whom we consult, collaborate, and refer.
 This includes established relationships with OB/GYNs for surgical services in the event of a cesarean birth.

-The CNMs and RNs of ABC are highly-trained and experienced in handling many common complications of labor and birth.
+The CNMs and RNs of AMFW are highly-trained and experienced in handling many common complications of labor and birth.
 Over 99% of the time, these complications can be resolved at the birth center.
-While an emergent transfer from ABC to the hospital is extremely rare (<1% of all transfers), there are guidelines in place in the event of an emergency.
+While an emergent transfer from the birth center to the hospital is extremely rare (<1% of all transfers), there are guidelines in place in the event of an emergency.

 No, we care for women across the lifespan, pregnant or not!
 CNMs can provide care for females from puberty through menopause and beyond.